-By using the forward and inverse mapping equations for each grid cell of a scan, along with the mapping equations for the grid cell of the scan directly below, the maximum gap is obtained.
-(If scan N cell M is being processed, then it is compared with scan N+1 cell M).
-This is shown in Figure 3-20.
+By using the forward and inverse mapping equations for each grid cell of a scan along with the mapping equations for the grid cell of the scan directly below, the maximum gap is obtained.
+(If scan N cell M is being processed then it is compared with scan N+1 cell M).
+This is shown in figure 3.1.5 -12.

-Also during this time, the mapping coefficients are calculated (forward and inverse) for each grid cell, and the inverse coefficients are stored in the grid structure.
+Also during this time the mapping coefficients are calculated (forward and inverse) for each grid cell and the inverse coefficients are stored in the grid structure.

-These values are obtained from the following steps (scan N cell M is used to designate one grid cell):
+These values are obtained from the following steps.
+(Scan N cell M is used to designate one grid cell):

-- a.
-Loop through each grid cell of each scan, except for the last scan, since this scan cannot have a gap.
-Repeat steps 2-8 for the number of grid cells. - b.
-Create a fictitious "extended" pixel 17E, located directly (one line length) below scan N cell M. - c.
-Find the output-to-input (inverse coefficients) and input-to-output (forward coefficients) mapping coefficients for scan N cell M. - d.
-Store the inverse mapping coefficients in the grid structure. - e.
-Map pixel 17E to the output space using the forward mapping equations for scan N cell M. - f.
-Find the output-to-input mapping coefficients for scan N+1 cell M. - g.
-Map the output pixel created in step 5 back to the input space using the inverse mapping equations for scan N+1 cell M (call this point xg, yg). - h.
-Note that the difference between (xg, yg) and sample 1/line 1 of scan N+1 cell M represents the misalignment and the scan gap for scan N cell M. See Figure 3-20. - i.
-Find inverse mapping coefficients for grid cells of last scan and store these coefficients in the grid structure. - The maximum scan gap in the image is found.
-The maximum scan gap and the resampling kernel size determine the size of the intermediate extended image.
-These two parameters determine the number of gap, or extended, lines needed (gap_lines).
+- 1. Loop through each grid cell of each scan, except for the last scan since this scan cannot have a gap.
+Repeat steps 2-8 for number of grid cells. - 2.
+Create a fictitious "extended" pixel 17E located directly (one line length) below scan N cell M. - 3.
+Find the output to input (inverse coefficients) and input to output (forward coefficients) mapping coefficients for scan N cell M. - 4.
+Store the inverse mapping coefficients into the grid structure. - 5.
+Map pixel 17E to the output space using the forward mapping equations for scan N cell M. - 6.
+Find the output to input mapping coefficients for scan N+1 cell M. - 7.
+Map the output pixel created in step 5 back to the input space using the inverse mapping equations for scan N+1 cell M (call this point xg,yg). - 8.
+The difference between (xg,yg) and sample one line one of scan N+1 cell M represents the misalignment and the scan gap for scan N cell M. See figure 3.1.5-12.

+- 9. Find inverse mapping coefficients for grid cells of last scan and store these coefficients into the grid structure. - 2.
+The maximum scan gap in the image is found.
+The maximum scan gap and the resampling kernel size will determine the size of the intermediate extended image.
+These two parameters will determine the number of gap, or extended, lines needed (gap_lines).